BimboPolitics/LFS/README.md

 After this exit the chroot unmount any drives and shut down the host system then boot into the second virtual machine using the LFS hard drive.

+The BLFS scripts *are not ready yet* so please do not use them yet.